For the next step in my alphabetical stroll through our collection, I’m exploring the spooky world of photographic ghosts.

 Unfortunately, the ease with which novelty ghost photographs could be made, meant that the technique was soon abused by fakes and charlatans who used it to prey on the gullible and the vulnerable by taking ‘spirit’ photographs of their deceased loved ones.

-In the National Photography Collection we have an album of spirit photographs associated with William Hope and the ‘Crewe Circle’, unearthed in a second-hand bookshop by one of our curators.
+In our collection we have an album of spirit photographs associated with William Hope and the ‘Crewe Circle’, unearthed in a second-hand bookshop by one of our curators.

-This was the very first series of images that we uploaded to Flickr when we joined The Commons five years ago.
-Since then, our set of 23 spirit photographs has received a combined 1,227,347 views, with tags like ‘fraud’, ‘hoax’ and ‘fake’ added by Flickr members as frequently as ‘spiritualism’, ‘spectre’ and ‘paranormal’.
+This was the very first series of images that we uploaded to Flickr when we joined the Commons five years ago.
+Since then, our set of 23 spirit photographs has received combined views of more than 1 million, with tags like ‘fraud’, ‘hoax’ and ‘fake’ added by Flickr members as frequently as ‘spiritualism’, ‘spectre’ and ‘paranormal’.

 See more spirit photographs by William Hope on Flickr.